Cortina

 Birth 1930

-Cortina d’Ampezzo is the most beautiful ski region in the Dolomites of Italy, certainly the most stylish and special village.
-Cortina has a proud heritage – hosting the 1956 Olympics.
-But for your ski vacation, its about luxury hotels, and leisure strolls in the old village at après ski.
-Cortina is actually comprise three ski resorts, and as a bonus its part off the vast Dolomiti Superski collection– the biggest ski network in the world with 1,200 kilometers of skiing in 12 unique regions all on one lift ticket (but not all connected).
+Cortina d’Ampezzo is the most beautiful ski region in the Dolomites of Italy, and it is certainly the most stylish and special village.
+Cortina has a proud sports heritage – host of the 2026 Winter Olympics, following its previous 1956 Olympics.
+But for your ski vacation, it’s about luxury hotels, and leisure strolls in the old village at après ski.
+Cortina actually comprises three ski resorts, and as a bonus it’s part of the vast Dolomiti Superski collection– the biggest ski network in the world with 1,200 kilometers of skiing in 12 unique regions all on one lift ticket (but not all connected).
 Since Cortina is not connected by lifts to the rest of the Dolomite ski region, its perhaps more exclusive.
 Cortina is certainly more stylish, with some of the top ski hotels in Italy.

 Cortina is a delightful ski town in the Ampezzo Valley, just two hours from Venice.
 It’s a gorgeous valley surrounded by dramatic towering Dolomites, spectacular like Zermatt Switzerland.
 The Dolomites are not as high as the French or Swiss Alps, but they are very scenic with steep jagged rock cliffs in red and silver limestone (Dolomite) hues.

 What we love about Cortina is the lifestyle of skiing.
-Italians show up late to the ski slopes, fashionably dressed, take a few runs then head to a fabulous sun deck for lunch, drinks and Far Niente, then ski down to the village for another outfit change, and the après ski passagiata in Cortina’s cobblestone piazza.
+Italians show up late to the ski slopes, fashionably dressed, take a few runs then head to a fabulous sun deck for lunch, drinks and Far Niente (the art of doing nothing), then ski down to the village for another outfit change, and the après ski passagiata in Cortina’s cobblestone piazza.
 So if you are an adventurous skier, you can get lots of skiing in while the Italians enjoy their more leisurely Dolce Vita pace.

 Cortina’s’ three ski regions are Monte Faloria and Monte Cristallo on the northern side of town, Tofano south, and Cinque Torri – named for the five towering peaks on the sunny south side.
 We recommend you stay at Hotel Cristallo in Cortina, and ski then all on different days for the ultimate luxury Cortina ski vacation.
 The Cristallo Hotel and Spa is the palace of Cortina, historic, perched on a hillside overlooking the village, with fine dining, a spa, a short drive (or hotel valet) to the slopes, with gorgeous rooms and suites, and stunning Dolomite views.